Audrey Totter: Television

 Later in 1958, Totter played boarding house owner Beth Purcell in another NBC Western series, Cimarron City.
-The episodes were supposed to have rotated among star George Montgomery as the mayor, John Smith as blacksmith/deputy sheriff Lane Temple, and Totter, but when the writers failed to feature her character, she left the series.
+The episodes were supposed to rotate among star George Montgomery as the mayor, John Smith as blacksmith/deputy sheriff Lane Temple, and Totter, but when the writers failed to feature her character, she left the series.

-In 1960, she was in an episode of Alfred Hitchcock Presents: “ Madame Mystery”.
+In 1960, she was in an episode of Alfred Hitchcock Presents, "Madame Mystery".
 From 1962 to 1963, she starred as homemaker Alice MacRoberts in the ABC situation comedy Our Man Higgins, with Stanley Holloway, Frank Maxwell, and Ricky Kelman.
 In 1964, she made a guest appearance on CBS's Perry Mason as defendant Reba Burgess in the title role of "The Case of the Reckless Rockhound".

-Totter played a continuing role from 1972 to 1976, that of Nurse Wilcox, the efficient head nurse, in the CBS television series Medical Center, with James Daly and Chad Everett.
+Totter had a continuing role from 1972 to 1976, playing Nurse Wilcox, the efficient head nurse, in the CBS television series Medical Center, with James Daly and Chad Everett.
 Her last acting role was as a nun, Sister Paul, in a 1987 episode ("Old Habits Die Hard") of CBS's Murder, She Wrote, with Angela Lansbury.

 Personal life and death

 Totter was married to Dr. Leo Fred, assistant dean of the UCLA School of Medicine, from 1953 until his death in 1995.
 The couple had one child, a daughter.
-On December 12, 2013, just eight days before her 96th birthday, Totter died of a stroke.
-After a memorial service, her body was cremated and her ashes scattered in the Pacific.

-In November 1952, Totter said she was a Republican and had supported Dwight Eisenhower's successful campaign during that year's presidential election.
+Totter died on December 12, 2013, of a stroke, aged 95.
+After a memorial service, her body was cremated and her ashes scattered in the Pacific Ocean.